Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Understanding challenges in fast readout

 \subsection{Why are standard CNN models not enough?}

 CNNs are the de-facto models for image classification.
-In natural-image domains with rich semantic content and large training datasets, they perform remarkably well, even in the presence of moderate image noise, label noise, and variations in scale or rotation, as they learn robust, hierarchical representations of visual features.

-CNNs operate by first detecting local, low-level features such as edges, corners, and textures in early convolutional layers.
+In natural-image domains with rich semantic content and large training datasets, they perform remarkably well, even in the presence of moderate image noise, label noise, and variations in scale or rotation, as they learn robust, hierarchical\footnote{CNNs operate by first detecting local, low-level features such as edges, corners, and textures in early layers.
 Deeper layers combine these primitives into higher-level features that capture complex shapes and semantic structure.
-This feature hierarchy allows CNNs to distinguish objects even under degraded imaging conditions, provided there is enough semantic variation in the data.
+This feature hierarchy allows CNNs to distinguish objects even under degraded imaging conditions, provided there is enough semantic variation in the data.} representations of visual features.

-Neutral atom qubit readout images differ fundamentally from natural-image datasets.
-Each image consists of fluorescence from atoms arranged on a fixed lattice, where each site is either bright ($\ket{1}$) or dark ($\ket{0}$).
-Short exposure measurements capture roughly ten times fewer photons than long-exposure images, resulting in significantly lower SNR, as shown in Figure~\ref{fig:site-averaged_noisy}(a)–(b).
-The corresponding pixel-intensity histograms in Figure~\ref{fig:site-averaged_noisy}(c)–(d) illustrates this effect of bright and dark sites overlapping heavily at short exposures, while long exposures yield well-separated distributions, making accurate state discrimination difficult for low-SNR images.

-Unlike natural images, neutral atom readouts lack semantic structure and variability.
+The readout images lack semantic structure and variability and differ fundamentally from natural-image datasets.
 The information needed for classification is localized to fixed, small patches around lattice sites, meaning that one of CNNs’ primary advantages—spatial invariance—offers little benefit.
 In fact, enforcing invariance can hinder performance by encouraging the model to search for features that are not physically meaningful in this highly constrained setting.

 The challenge is amplified by the difficulty of collecting large, clean training datasets.
 Neutral atom readout is inherently slow, and acquiring images at scale is time-consuming.
 The process can also introduce label noise due to state preparation or measurement errors, further reducing the effectiveness of supervised training.
-As a result, models must learn from limited and imperfect data, unlike in typical vision benchmarks with millions of labeled examples are available.
+As a result, models must learn from limited and imperfect data, unlike in typical vision benchmarks for which millions of labeled examples are available.
+These limitations become critical in a low signal-to-noise ratio (SNR) regime\footnote{The photon count distributions for bright ($\ket{1}$) and dark ($\ket{0}$) states overlap due to noise sources such as photon shot noise and camera readout noise.}, where the local intensity patterns that CNNs learn to detect the signal become statistically indistinguishable from random noise fluctuations.
+Consequently, the network struggles to maintain discrimination accuracy between qubit states.